Arizona Student Discipline Attorney | Defense Lawyers

 How Can a Student Return to School Following a Removal?

-You might be wondering whether your child will be able to return to school after they’ve been removed.
-The answer to this question largely depends on why the student was removed in the first place.
+You might wonder whether your child can return to school after being removed.
+The answer to this question largely depends on why the school removed the student in the first place.

 If the student was removed because they posed a physical threat or committed illegal acts, they might not be allowed back on school property.
 In these cases, the student will likely be arrested and charged with a crime.